thetobysiu/deepstory/README.md

 It provides a comfortable web interface and backend written with flask to create your own story.

+It supports transformers model, and pytorch-dctts models

+## Updates

+1. Redesign interface, especially the whole GPT2 interface
+2. GPT2 now support text loading from original data, so that it can continue to generate a story based on the book
+3. Figure out the token limits in GPT2 and only infer to the nearest 1024 - predict length tokens
+4. GPT2 support interactive mode that generates several batches of sentences and provides an interface to add those sentence
+5. Sentence speaker mapping system, not replacing all speaker by default anymore
+6. text normalization is now in the synthesizing stage so that punctuations are preserved and can be referenced to have a variable duration in synthesized audio
+7. Audio synthesizing are now all in temp folder, synthesized audios are trimmed so that it's animated video is more accurate(sda mode trained data are short also)
+8. Combined audio now have variable silences according to punctuation
+9. Basically, rewrite the web interface and lots of codes...

+Colab version will be available soon!

 ## Interface

 <img src="https://raw.githubusercontent.com/thetobysiu/deepstory/master/interface/1.png" width="400">